Blakexx/439TestFetcher/README.md

 `"projectPath"`: The absolute local path where you with the create the test files

-`"testName"`: The name of the tests you are fetching
+`"testGroup"`: The name of the tests you are fetching

 `"gitUrl"`: The git repo where the tests are stored